Nquan0207/ML_PseudoPharma/README.md

 ## Repository Structure
 │── data
-│ ├── preprocessed/   # Contains preprocessed data files (.npz)
+│ ├── preprocessed/   # Contains preprocessed data files (.npz).
+The train dataset is too heavy to push to github.
 │
 │── models
-│ ├── trained/   # Contains trained model files (.pkl)
+│ ├── trained/  # Python scripts for training model.
+These files are converted from notebooks in folder **notebooks**
 │
 │── notebooks
 │ ├── *.ipynb   # Jupyter notebooks for model training and evaluation
 │
 │── src
 │ ├── data/     # Python scripts for data preprocessing.
-This file create ".npz" data file stored in folder **data** │ ├── models/   # Python scripts for training model.
-These files are converted from notebooks in folder **notebooks**
+This file create ".npz" data file stored in folder **data** │ ├── models/   # Python scripts for importing model to make predictions

 ## Installation
 1. **Clone this repository**